Sooke Night Market 2025

 Back by popular demand, Moss Cottage and Triangle Island Lighthouse will be open during the Market, along with other outdoor exhibits like the Forestry Path.
 While you’re here, come inside and visit the Museum exhibits and gift shop.

-We’re excited to welcome back returning favourites and some new local farmers.
-There will be savoury and sweet food options, as well as gluten free treats.
+Every week there are savoury and sweet food options, as well as gluten free treats.
 People come to the Sooke Night Market week after week to enjoy the atmosphere, for the community gathering experience, the opportunity to talk directly to farmers and the reassurance they are eating fresh, locally sourced food.
 If the food isn’t enough, live music and local makers inspired by this place are also a big part of the market atmosphere.

 Why choose local?
 You are directly supporting farmers and other local businesses.
 Buy your food directly from the farmer to support local growers.
 Buy your clothes, beauty products, candles, soap, jewellery, cards to support local makers.
 It all strengthens our local economy and builds connections in our community.